 How to promote your FOAM podcast using social media.

 4 ways to monetize your FOAM podcast.

 I hope this course allows you to start inspiring and informing others through your podcast!

 Joseph Muench, better known as “Pharmacy Joe” is a doctor of pharmacy and Board Certified Pharmacotherapy Specialist.
-He is the author of “A Pharmacist’s Guide to Inpatient Medical Emergencies” on Amazon, host of the # 1 Hospital Pharmacy podcast in iTunes: The Elective Rotation, and creator of an online Critical Care Pharmacy Academy.
+He is the author of “A Pharmacist’s Guide to Inpatient Medical Emergencies,” host of the # 1 Hospital Pharmacy podcast in iTunes: The Elective Rotation, and creator of the Critical Care Pharmacy Academy.